-The desk research conducted for ShapingBio serves as a critical foundation for the project, providing essential background information and insights to inform subsequent research activities and stakeholder engagement.
-In this section, we outline the purpose and objectives of the desk research, describe the sources and types of data collected, and provide a clear and step-wise guideline for conducting desk research in ShapingBio.
+The desk research conducted for ShapingBio served as a critical foundation for the project, providing essential background information and insights to inform subsequent research activities and stakeholder engagement.
+In this section, we outline the purpose and objectives of the desk research, describe the sources and types of data collected, and provide a clear and step-wise guide of the conducted desk research in ShapingBio.

-The primary purpose of the desk research is to create a comprehensive understanding of the bioeconomy landscape, including its policies, good practices, and challenges (Creswell 2014).
-We have articulated the specific objectives, which serve as a narrative backbone for the research, as follows:
+The primary purpose of the desk research was to create a comprehensive understanding of the bioeconomy landscape, including its policies, good practices, and challenges (Creswell 2014).
+We have articulated the specific objectives, which served as a narrative backbone for the research, as follows: